Indigenous Mentoring Program

 A mentoring partnership offers a great opportunity to develop skills, share knowledge, encourage the formation of networks, and work together towards future goals.
 Your involvement in this initiative will enhance your understanding of your own professional and cultural identity, as well as the cultural differences of others.
 Whether you're a Mentor or Mentee, this is your chance to inspire, empower and challenge others.

-Please join us – just a couple of hours of your time a month will make a significant contribution towards increasing the retention and advancement of Aboriginal and Torres Strait Islander employees across the Commonwealth.
+Please join us – there is not cost to participate, and just a couple of hours of your time a month will make a significant contribution towards increasing the retention and advancement of Aboriginal and Torres Strait Islander employees across the Commonwealth.

 Be a Mentor!

 We are seeking capable Mentors (Indigenous and non-Indigenous) at the APS 5 level (or equivalent) or above with a willingness to share their professional skills, experience and solutions-driven ideas with Indigenous employees across the Commonwealth.
 We'll provide training and support if you haven't done this before.

 Do you want to be mentored?

 We encourage all Indigenous Commonwealth employees at all levels to nominate as Mentees in our program for the opportunity to develop professionally and personally.

 A copy of the Indigenous Mentoring Program guidelines can be accessed HERE.

 Nominations for Mentors and Mentees are open permanently, and nominating for the program through our online process is easy – we just need a few details about your current employment, experience, and Mentor/Mentee preferences.
 When your nomination is received by the Commission, you will be contacted and advised about the next steps.